1.1 Please list and briefly describe the principal legislation and regulatory bodies which apply to and/or regulate aviation in India.

 However, there is no other anti-trust immunity or any other approval mechanism under the CA02 for any agreement entered into between competing enterprises: (a) that are not in the nature of a Combination; or (b) that do not entail a notifiable transaction to the CCI.

-4.4 How does your jurisdiction approach mergers, acquisition mergers and full-function joint ventures?
+4.4 How does India approach mergers, acquisition mergers and full-function joint ventures?

 The CA02 creates no distinction between the assessment of any notifiable Combination, i.e. a merger, acquisition or full-function joint venture.
 Irrespective of the type of transaction, the assessment of the CCI is based on whether the proposed Combination would potentially cause an appreciable adverse effect on combination in India.